rajshah11/ruby-book/README.md

 - The extension adopts a little hacky method to poll for completion of a code cell.
 It checks for the existence of the `pry` prompt (for ex., `[2] pry(main)> `) instead of gracefully inspecting Node.js I/O streams.
 - No configuration settings for execution timeouts or polling intervals.
 Note: You can stop execution of a command through the VSCode UI.
+- Window not focused on a newly created RubyBook.

 ## Feature Ideas

 - Short-term

   - Configuration settings
   - Add comments in the extension code
   - Add example `.rubybook` files
+  - Add language icon

 - Medium-term

   - A custom renderer to colorize and pretty print output and errors for code execution cells

 - Long-term
   - Use an existing [Debbugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) like [byebug-dap](https://gitlab.com/firelizzard/byebug-dap) or work on a new one to potentially add debugging support for the extension

 **If you have any issues, bugs or suggestions, please feel free to create a [Github issue](https://github.com/rajshah11/ruby-book/issues)**

 **If you are willing contribute, please start a discussion and feel free to create a [pull request](https://github.com/rajshah11/ruby-book/compare)**

 ## Release Notes

 ### 1.0.0